Theory of quantum system certification: a tutorial: Quantum states

-In the next section, we will study \emph{\acl{DFE}}, where the fidelity between a target state and a state preparation is estimated from measurements that are drawn randomly from a certain distribution depending on the target state.
+In the next section, we study \acl{DFE}, where the fidelity between a target state and a state preparation is estimated from measurements that are drawn randomly from a certain distribution depending on the target state.
 The idea is to perform the measurements more often that are particularly relevant to the fidelity estimation.

-This idea is formalized by a Monte-Carlo integration technique called \emph{importance sampling}.
-Monte-Carlo integration aims at computing an integral $F$ that is written as an expected value of some function $f$ over a probability distribution with density function $p$:
+This idea is formalized by a Monte Carlo integration technique called \emph{importance sampling}.
+Monte Carlo integration aims at computing an integral $F$ that is written as an expected value of some function $f$ over a probability distribution with density function $p$:

 The general idea is to draw iid.\ samples $X^{(1)}, \dots, X^{(m)} \sim p$ and take the empirical average

 as estimator for $F$.
 It is not difficult to see that $\hat F$ is unbiased.
 If $\Var[f(X)] < \infty$ then $\hat F$ can be proven to be \emph{consistent}, i.e., $\hat F$ converges to $F$ for $m \to \infty$ in an appropriate sense.
 Moreover,